alem0lars/configs_book/osx/software/zsh.md

   $ chsh -s /bin/zsh
   ```

-* The configuration should be already available through the vcsh configuration for `zsh` (the `configs-zsh` repository contents)
+* The configuration should be available through the vcsh configuration for `zsh` (the `configs-zsh` repository contents)